UNC-Robotics/eos/docs/user-guide/color_mixing.rst

             return output_parameters, resources, None

 The task implementation is straightforward.
-We first get a reference to the color analyzer device.
+We first get a reference to the color station device.
-Then, we call the ``analyze`` function from the color analyzer device we saw earlier.
+Then, we call the ``analyze`` function from the color station device we saw earlier.
 Finally, we construct and return the dict of output parameters and the resources.

 The task YAML file is the following: